Usbac/borealis/docs/en/control structures.md

 The case structure works pretty much like the common switch structure in other languages.
 The difference is that the case structure does not require a break to end the running piece of code.

-The case structure is useful when you need to compare the same expression with many different values, and execute a different piece of code depending on which value it equals to.
+The case structure is useful when you need to compare the same expression with many values, and execute a different piece of code depending on which value it equals to.

 ```borealis
 case (num) {